Corpus Inscriptionum Latinarum: Aim

 The CIL collects all Latin inscriptions from the whole territory of the Roman Empire, ordering them geographically and systematically.
 The earlier volumes collected and published authoritative versions of all inscriptions known at the time—most of these had been previously published in a wide range of publications.
 The descriptions include images of the original inscription if available, drawings showing the letters in their original size and position, and an interpretation reconstructing abbreviations and missing words, along with discussion of issues and problems.
 The language of the CIL is Latin.

 Beginnings

-In 1847 a committee was created in Berlin with the aim of publishing an organized collection of Latin inscriptions, which had previously been described piecemeal by hundreds of scholars over the preceding centuries.
+In 1847 a committee was created in Berlin to publish an organized collection of Latin inscriptions, which had previously been described piecemeal by hundreds of scholars over the preceding centuries.
 The leading figure of this committee was Theodor Mommsen (who wrote several of the volumes covering Italy).
 Much of the work involved personal inspections of sites and monuments in an attempt to replicate the original as much as possible.
 In those cases where a previously cited inscription could no longer be found, the authors tried to get an accurate reading by comparing the versions of the published inscription in the works of previous authors who had seen the original.
 The first volume appeared in 1863.